 Although known as Nature PEI our original name was the Natural History Society of PEI.
 We also acknowledge prior nature organizations that have existed going back to the 1880’s.
 The current organization has existed since 1969 with a formal incorporation in 1991 as a registered, non-profit organization and is directed by a volunteer executive elected from its members.
 The founding mandate continues today.
 The organization was formed:

 - To join together as a provincial body the nature lovers and other interested persons of Prince Edward Island for the exchange of information and the keeping of records;

 - To protect, insofar as humanly possible, the flora and fauna of the province;

 - To promote, encourage, and enjoy the study of natural history;

 - To create in the public mind a greater appreciation of the value of our wildlife and its habitat;

 - To hold educational meetings and demonstrations designed to further public knowledge of our natural history;

 - To assist, work with, and support other organizations, government bureaus or other agencies having similar or allied objects.

-A full history is available.
-Meetings are held on the first Tuesday of the month (except July, August, September) at 7:30 p.m. – normally at the Beaconsfield Carriage Hourse, at the corner of Kent and West Streets in Charlottetown.
+The by-laws of the organization and a full history are both available.
+Meetings are held on the first Tuesday of the month (except July, August, September) at 7:30 p.m. – normally at the Beaconsfield Carriage House, at the corner of Kent and West Streets in Charlottetown.
 Members and non-members are welcome.

 Membership is open to anyone interested in the natural history of Prince Edward Island.
 Membership is available at any meeting or by contacting the Treasurer at P.O.
 Box 2346, Charlottetown C1A 8CI.
 Annual membership is $20 and renewals are due in January.
 Membership expiry dates are shown in the top right hand corner of the mailing label or a notice provided by those receiving electronic newsletters.
 You can also join or renew your membership easily online.